 Stale content gets deprioritised.
 AI systems increasingly incorporate recency signals, and content with outdated statistics, discontinued products, or superseded information loses credibility during the selection phase.

-Display update dates prominently—near the title, not buried in footers.
+Display update dates prominently near the title rather than buried in footers.
 Use semantic markup (<time> elements) to make freshness machine-readable.
 For evergreen content, schedule regular reviews: refresh statistics, verify external links still resolve, and update examples to reflect current conditions.

 What this means for different content types